Buy Now, Pay Later (BNPL)...On Your Credit Card: Introduction

-Extremely little is known about the economic effects of BNPL to inform regulatory discussions.
-At the time of writing there are no empirical research papers in economics or finance studying the UK or US BNPL markets.
-Searches for `Buy Now, Pay Later' and `BNPL' on ArXiv returned no results; on SSRN returned a single law working paper on the Singapore BNPL market \citep{sng2021buy}; there were no relevant results on NBER Working Papers beyond \cite{berg2021fintech}'s broader review of FinTech lending, and on google scholar the only related work is from the Australian market with limited empirical evidence on the prevalence and usage of BNPL \citep{xing2019australian,fook2020click,gerrans2021fintech,johnson2021analyzing}.
-In terms of other sources of evidence there are a few UK and US consumer surveys and blog discussions.\footnote{Citizens Advice UK survey results available at: \href{https://www.citizensadvice.org.uk/about-us/our-work/policy/policy-research-topics/debt-and-money-policy-research/buy-nowpain-later/}{https://www.citizensadvice.org.uk/about-us/our-work/policy/policy-research-topics/debt-and-money-policy-research/buy-nowpain-later/} and \href{https://www.citizensadvice.org.uk/about-us/our-work/policy/policy-research-topics/debt-and-money-policy-research/buy-now-pay-later-what-happens-if-you-cant-pay-later/}{https://www.citizensadvice.org.uk/about-us/our-work/policy/policy-research-topics/debt-and-money-policy-research/buy-now-pay-later-what-happens-if-you-cant-pay-later/} with \cite{battermann21} providing a qualitative review of the UK market.
-Credit Karma US consumer survey: \href{https://www.creditkarma.com/about/commentary/buy-now-pay-later-surges-throughout-pandemic-consumers-credit-takes-a-hit}{https://www.creditkarma.com/about/commentary/buy-now-pay-later-surges-throughout-pandemic-consumers-credit-takes-a-hit} For examples of US blogs on BNPL see \cite{alcazar21a,alcazar21b,Akeredolu21,lott21} and Equifax's insight report \href{https://insight.equifax.com/what-to-know-about-buy-now-pay-later/}{https://insight.equifax.com/what-to-know-about-buy-now-pay-later/}.}
+Very little is known about how consumers use BNPL products, despite the market's rapid growth, and scrutiny by consumer financial protection regulators.
+At the time of writing, in December 2021, there were no relevant economics or finance research papers studying BNPL.
+Searches for `Buy Now, Pay Later' and `BNPL' on ArXiv returned no results, on SSRN returned a single law working paper on the Singapore BNPL market \citep{sng2021buy}, there were no relevant results on NBER Working Papers beyond \cite{berg2021fintech}'s broader review of FinTech lending, and on google scholar showed no economics or finance papers in either published or working form (the only work appearing was from other academic fields).\footnote{See Online Appendix for more details including consumer surveys, blog discussions, and industry reports.}

-In this paper we provide, to our knowledge, the first quantitative academic research using administrative data to study the UK BNPL market: showing it is common for consumers to charge their interest-free BNPL instalments to their credit card and such practices are more common among those in more deprived geographies and younger consumers.